When to visit the vet?

 Symptoms

-In severe cases, kidney failure can occur, as Digoxin also affects kidney function.
+In severe cases, renal failure can occur, as digoxin also affects kidney function.
 The combination of these symptoms can quickly lead to a deterioration of the cat’s health and therefore requires immediate veterinary care.

 Diagnosis